You may need to read this

 Economic Dependency: The "Broken Britain" model is currently addicted to high-churn migration to mask the insolvency of the pension and social care systems.
 The state cannot remigrate the population without collapsing its own Ponzi-style economic base.

-The Sankhya Verdict: Total De-coupling
+The Vedic Verdict: Total De-coupling

-If the 7th May 2026 elections confirm that the state can no longer provide a
+If the 7th May 2026 elections confirm that the state can no longer provide a national narrative, the

-"national narrative," the Dharmic Sankhya logic dictates a split:
+Vedic logic dictates a split:

 1. The Lost Zones: Urban hubs functioning as hyper-fragmented, sectarian city-states.
 2. The Parallel Zones: Native-majority rural and coastal enclaves operating on

-"high-trust" parallel systems (Sharia Law or whatever), effectively ignoring the mandates of a London-centric government they no longer recognize.
+high-trust parallel systems (Sharia Law or whatever), effectively ignoring the mandates of a London-centric government they no longer recognize.

 Irreversible Tactical Stalemate